lokalise/i18n-ally/docs/custom_framework.md

 ## 🎎 Custom Framework Config

-If your are using an i18n framework do not have built-in support by this extension or you are using a custom i18n implementation, you can always make this extension support for your framework.
+If you are using an i18n framework does not have built-in support by this extension or you are using a custom i18n implementation, you can always make this extension support for your framework.

-By create file `.vscode/i18n-ally-custom-framework.yml` and copy paste the configs below.
+Create file `.vscode/i18n-ally-custom-framework.yml` and copy paste the configs below.

 ```yaml
 # .vscode/i18n-ally-custom-framework.yml